chodongsuk/2016-03-25-DBHSParser/README.md

 # DBHSParser
 This repository is Dongbaek highschool board parser.
 Use Jericho Library for board html source.

+You should apply jericho 3.3 (in /app/src/libs/) for bbs parsing

 Copyright (C) 2015 Gyeongrok Kim <devkgl1005@gmail.com> Everyone can consult this source code.

 # Library (Import) License